A Brief History Of Therapy & Where It All Began

 Takeaway

-The history of therapy and other forms of mental healthcare is nuanced and sometimes clouded by prejudiced and harmful beliefs.
+The history of psychotherapy and other forms of mental healthcare is nuanced and sometimes clouded by prejudiced and harmful beliefs.
 Fortunately, progress over the past two centuries has transformed mental healthcare into a legitimate and beneficial field.
 Thanks to the work of many professionals over time, we now have a much better understanding of mental health disorders and how to treat them, whether it be in-person or the comfort of your own home.